kakyoism/kkappkit/README.md

 This tells the SearchBar to look for keywords under the `Name`, `Title`, and `Help` domains.
 What do these domains mean?
 They usually are the top-level fields of a compound widget and retrieved by calling the accessors to those field values internally.

 SearchBar can be adapted to search for anything you want.
-Right now it's used for widgets because we only use it with the ScrollFrame, which implements the `.filter_widgets()` method.
+Right now it's used for widgets because we only use it with `ScrollFrame`, which implements the `.filter_widgets()` method as `SearchBar`'s `OnSearch` handler.

 ### SubmitStrip